All Episodes

 I mean, even on the Democrat side, you know, I've been visiting with some of the Tulsi Gabbard folks because I served with Tulsi.

-Oh, but you know, you saw the rally last night for Trump, tremendous support for President Trump here.
+But, you know, you saw the rally last night for Trump.

-Uh, but on their side, I mean, Joe Biden is almost a non-existent factor out here.
+But on their side, I mean, Joe Biden is almost a non-existent factor out here.

 And so he's insulting.

-He's he does he look like he really doesn't want to be there.
+He looks like he really doesn't want to be there.

 I think he drops out before then.

-Uh, but it's it's a shame to see what's happening.
+But it's a shame to see what's happening.

-People know uh that it happened.
+People know that it happened.

-It's not it's more than real.
+So it's more than real.

 Here's what's really scary in the country we live in.

-You have the entire media mob establishment, which is basically uh 99% of all media, with the exception of a few of us in talk radio and a few of us on Fox.
+You have the entire media mob establishment, which is basically 99% of all media, with the exception of a few of us in talk radio and a few of us on Fox.

 That's pretty much it.

-And then the rest of them will tell you, oh no, no, that's been completely uh uh looked into and uh no serious person think there's thinks there's anything wrong when I'm leveraging a billion dollars and demanding in six hours the firing of a prosecutor that we know is investigating his son who went on Good Morning America and admitted he had no experience in oil gas energy or Ukraine and is getting paid millions.
+And no serious person thinks there's anything wrong when I'm leveraging a billion dollars and demanding in six hours the firing of a prosecutor that we know is investigating his son who went on Good Morning America and admitted he had no experience in oil, gas, energy, or Ukraine and is getting paid millions.

 And here in New Hampshire, he almost won New Hampshire four years ago, came close.